gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

 For loops with lists
 ----------------------------------------

+.. py:function:: for item in lst:

+    | The list is looped through with each element in the list, ``lst``, being placed in the ``item`` variable for use in the for loop block code.

 | Python can loop through each element in a list and do something with it.
 | In the code below, each element in the list is displayed.